Bullough's Pond Association

 August 11, 1990.
 12:15 PM.
 Photo, BPA

-The flood poured over Hull Street into the tennis courts at Newton North, 3:00 PM (below left), and had filled Hull Street by 4:00 PM (below right).
+The flood then poured over Hull Street into the tennis courts at Newton North, 3:00 PM (below left), and had filled Hull Street by 4:00 PM (below right).

 Picture